hyspxt/cs-md-notes/README.md

 $$
 Hope you won't get distracted, my only intention is to ease your reading 🫢!

 Last thing, here you can find the repository for offline reading.
-I'm setting it
+Alternatively, I hosted my notes here